Genpei Akasegawa

 Katsuhiko Akasegawa (赤瀬川 克彦, Akasegawa Katsuhiko), known by his pseudonym Genpei Akasegawa (赤瀬川 原平, Akasegawa Genpei), was a Japanese artist and writer.
-He used another pseudonym, Katsuhiko Otsuji (尾辻 克彦, Otsuji Katsuhiko), for literary works.
+In literary works, he also went by Katsuhiko Otsuji (尾辻 克彦, Otsuji Katsuhiko).
 A member of the influential artist groups Neo-Dada Organizers and Hi-Red Center, Akasegawa went on to maintain a multi-disciplinary practice throughout his career as an individual artist.
+He is also known for having coined the term and concept of Hyperart Thomasson and for having founded the Rojō Kansatsu Gakkai (路上観察学会).

-He has had retrospective exhibitions at the Hiroshima City Museum of Contemporary Art, Chiba City Museum, and Oita City Museum.
+Akasegawa has had retrospective exhibitions at the Hiroshima City Museum of Contemporary Art, Chiba City Museum, and Oita City Museum.
 His work is in the permanent collection at Museum of Modern Art in New York.
-Artist Nam June Paik has described Akasegawa as “one of those unexportable geniuses of Japan.”
+Artist Nam June Paik has described Akasegawa as "one of those unexportable geniuses of Japan".

 Biography

 Early life

 Akasegawa was born in 1937, in Yokohama, and moved to Ashiya, Ōita and Nagoya during his childhood because of his father's job.
 The artist Shūsaku Arakawa was a high school classmate in Nagoya.
 In the 1950s Akasegawa moved to Tokyo where he attended Musashino Art University in 1955 to study oil painting.

 In 1956 and 1957, Akasegawa submitted artworks to the Nihon Indépendant exhibition.
 Being poor at the time, he “could not shut [his] eyes to the poverty around [him] and engage in the pursuit of pure artistic ideals.”
 Akasegawa also reported his frustration with the socialist realism aesthetic that predominated at the Nihon Indépendant during these years, wanting something which “linked real life and painting as closely as possible.”